National Space Trophy Winners

 ballistic missiles.
 He was project engineer for Pioneer 1, the United States' first successful space probe, and also for the Air

 Force SPAN satellite tracking network.
-Dr. Mueller joined NASA as Associate Administrator for manned space flight in 1963.
+Mueller joined NASA as Associate Administrator for manned space flight in 1963.
 He

 instituted the "all-up" approach to testing the Apollo and Saturn hardware which allowed NASA to achieve the lunar landing before

 1970.
-He left NASA in '69 to join General Dynamics.
+He left NASA in '69 to join Dynamics.
 In 1971, he joined System Development Corporation, serving as chairman, CEO

 and president.
 From '83 to '95, he was president of Jojoba Propagation Laboratories and also ran his own consulting firm.
 He was

 president of the AIAA from '69 to '82, and president of the IAA from '82 to '97.
-In 1995, Dr. Mueller took over as CEO of Kistler
+In 1995, Mueller took over as CEO of Kistler

 Aerospace, a firm developing a reusable commercial launch vehicle.
 See